FEBRUARY 2026 · 10 MIN READ

 Business email compromise (BEC)

-BEC attacks, where fraudsters impersonate executives or suppliers to redirect payments, cause the single largest financial losses of any cybercrime category globally.
+BEC attacks, where fraudsters impersonate executives or suppliers to redirect payments, accounted for USD 2.9 billion in reported losses in 2023 according to the FBI's Internet Crime Complaint Center, second only to investment fraud among the categories it tracks.
 East African banks and corporates are heavily targeted.
 A finance officer receives an email that appears to come from the CFO, authorising an urgent wire transfer to a new account.
 The losses can be in the hundreds of thousands of dollars.

 Mobile money fraud

-MTN MoMo, Airtel Money, and M-Pesa collectively process billions of dollars of transactions annually across East Africa.
-The attack vectors are numerous: SIM swap fraud, USSD session hijacking, agent network compromise, and social engineering of customer service representatives.
+Mobile money services across Africa processed more than USD 1.1 trillion in transactions in 2024, according to the GSMA State of the Industry Report on Mobile Money, and East Africa led the growth in monthly active accounts.
+The attack vectors against MTN MoMo, Airtel Money, and M-Pesa are numerous: SIM swap fraud, USSD session hijacking, agent network compromise, and social engineering of customer service representatives.
 The speed of mobile money transactions means losses can be irreversible within minutes.

 Banking application vulnerabilities

 Many banks and fintechs in the region have built and deployed digital products faster than they have secured them.
-Insecure APIs, missing authentication controls, and business logic flaws in mobile banking apps allow attackers to access other customers’ accounts, manipulate transaction amounts, or bypass payment authorisation.
-We find critical vulnerabilities in the majority of banking applications we test for the first time.
+Insecure APIs, missing authentication controls, and business logic flaws in mobile banking apps allow attackers to access other customers' accounts, manipulate transaction amounts, or bypass payment authorisation.
+These flaw classes survive automated scanning; they surface only under manual testing that follows the application's business logic.
+Our guide to mobile banking security assessments covers what a thorough test looks like.

 Ransomware

-Ransomware attacks have hit hospitals, government agencies, and at least one major bank in East Africa in recent years.
+Ransomware attacks have hit hospitals and government agencies across East Africa in recent years.
 Attackers encrypt critical data and demand payment in cryptocurrency.
 The operational impact (inability to process transactions, access customer records, or run core systems) can last weeks.
+Our ransomware defence guide for African banks covers the controls that actually reduce this risk.

 Insider threats

-With relatively high staff turnover in some sectors and competitive salary markets for tech talent, insider threats, both deliberate and negligent, are a significant concern.
-A disgruntled employee with access to core banking systems or customer data can cause significant damage.
+With high staff turnover in some sectors and competitive salary markets for tech talent, insider threats, both deliberate and negligent, are a persistent concern.
+A disgruntled employee with access to core banking systems or customer data can cause damage that no perimeter control prevents.

 Country-by-country regulatory overview